AriFordsham/GHCWiki/internships.md

 You can apply ANY TIME.
 Internships are not just the summer months.
 Contact one of us (simonpj@…, simonmar@…) in the first instance (or another sponsor if they are more suitable).

 To apply, follow the instructions at [ http://research.microsoft.com/aboutmsr/jobs/internships/](http://research.microsoft.com/aboutmsr/jobs/internships/), **and** email one of us to say that you have done so.

+## Timescale

+So long as we have enough budget, we run the following four internship "slots":

+- Jan-Mar
+- Mar-Jun
+- July-Sept
+- Oct-Dec

+We usually take decisions about a particular slot three months before it begins (e.g. December, for the Apr-Jun slot).

 Simon Peyton Jones and Simon Marlow